 Patients presenting with concerns over a potential SLAP tear should receive education regarding the contemporary clinical knowledge we now have regarding these injuries.
 Moreover, patients will often present with an MRI final report stating a SLAP tear was present on imaging.
 In these clinical scenarios especially, the recommendation is to reassure the patient and educate them regarding the high incidence rate of “incidental” or “clinically irrelevant” SLAP injuries and detailed and focused attention should be given to appropriately delineating the extent of all potential underlying shoulder girdle pathologies.

 SLAP lesions first gained recognition in the 1980s.
 Over the last two decades, our knowledge and appreciation of SLAP tear recognition, diagnosis, treatment, and potential surgical management has evolved dramatically.
 There is an increasing body of literature evidence now recognizing that appropriate patient selection is critical, and management must consider a multitude of factors include the patient’s age, activity level, sport-specific requirements, occupational demands, and expectations of a good to excellent outcome.
+A team approach, involving clinicians, therapists, and nurses will provide the best results.
 Level of evidence: Level II-III

 |||Andrews JR,Carson WG Jr,McLeod WD, Glenoid labrum tears related to the long head of the biceps.
 The American journal of sports medicine.
 1985 Sep-Oct; [PubMed PMID: 4051091]|